First Indochina War: Background

 In 1941, Hồ Chí Minh formed the Viet Minh (League for the Independence of Vietnam).
 He founded the Việt Minh as an umbrella organization, seeking to appeal to a base beyond his own communist beliefs by emphasizing national liberation instead of class struggle.
-In 1941, Hồ and Indochina Communist Party founded a communist-led united front to oppose the Japanese.
+In 1941, Hồ and the Indochinese Communist Party founded a communist-led united front to oppose the Japanese.

-In March 1945, with the World War all but lost, Japan launched the Second French Indochina Campaign to oust the Vichy French, and formally installed Emperor Bảo Đại as head of a nominally independent Vietnam.
+In March 1945, with the World War all but lost, Japan launched a coup d'état to oust the Vichy French, and formally installed Emperor Bảo Đại as head of a nominally independent Vietnam.
 The Japanese arrested and imprisoned most of the French officials and military remaining in the country.

 In Hanoi on 15–20 April 1945, the Tonkin Revolutionary Military Conference of the Việt Minh issued a resolution (reprinted 25 August 1970 in the Nhân Dân journal) calling for a general uprising, resistance and guerrilla warfare against the Japanese.
-It also called on the French in Vietnam to recognize Vietnamese independence and on the DeGaulle French government (Allied French) to recognize Vietnam's independence and fight alongside them against Japan.
+It also called on the French in Vietnam to recognize Vietnamese independence and on the Provisional Government of the French Republic (Allied French) to recognize Vietnam's independence and fight alongside them against Japan.

-In an article from August 1945, (republished 17 August 1970), the North Vietnamese National Assembly Chairman Truong Chinh denounced the Japanese Greater East Asia Co-prosperity Sphere as a regime to plunder Asia and to replace the United States and British colonial rule with Japanese colonial rule.
+In an article from August 1945, (republished 17 August 1970), the North Vietnamese National Assembly Chairman Truong Chinh denounced the Japanese Greater East Asia Co-Prosperity Sphere as a regime to plunder Asia and to replace the United States and British colonial rule with Japanese colonial rule.
 Truong Chinh also denounced the retreating Japanese's Three Alls policy: kill all, burn all, loot all.
 According to Truong the Japanese also tried to pit different ethnic and political groups within Indochina against each other and attempted to infiltrate the Viet Minh.